apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

 per plugin data structures.
 These structures can be created (or updated) as needed when a plugin invocation instance is loaded (:func:`TSRemapNewInstance` is called).
 Then it could be used in subsequent invocation instances loading.
-After the configuration reload is done :func:`TSRemapPostConfigReload` could be used to confirm the data structures update if :macro:`TS_SUCCESS` is passed or recover / clean-up after a failed reload attempt if :macro:`TS_ERROR` is passed.
+After the configuration reload is done :func:`TSRemapPostConfigReload` could be used to confirm the data structures update if reload was successful, recover / clean-up after a failed reload attempt, or if so wishes to ignore the notification if plugin is not part of the new configuration..

 Runtime